 Relief for research and development expenditure - introduction

 Research and development (R&D) tax relief is an extremely generous relief which no company involved in qualifying R&D work can afford to miss out on.
-Claiming R&D relief can be particularly valuable for a new business, which may be able to reduce its tax bill or claim a payable tax credit to help with cashflow.
-A claim for a payable tax credit may even be possible in respect of pre-trading expenditure.
+Some companies may have been set up to carry out R&D from the outset but others may become involved in R&D work at any stage and should be aware that they may be able to reduce their tax bill or even claim a payable tax credit.

 Only companies can claim R&D tax relief (or credit).